Liguria & Tuscany by train [& without a Campervan]

 Basilica of Sant’Eustorgio – Near to the Navigli district and one of the oldest churches in Milan, this church doesn’t have the abundance of frescoes of the Chiesa di San Maurizio but has some interesting features including an early Christian church underneath the existing building.
 In the 15th century Portinari Chapel there are colourful frescoes on the ceiling and an ornate ark with the remains of Peter Rosini, known as Peter Martyr or Peter from Verona, the prior of Como.

 Naviglio Grande – You can walk or cycle for many kilometres along this canal that once was used by ships bringing the marble for the Duomo in the centre of Milan.
 On a rainy morning we attempted to work off some of the calories we had consumed in the cafes, restaurants and bars of Milan by walking some of the canal.
 Near to its end the canal area has been gentrified and is now lined with cafes and there are often market stalls.
-After working up an appetite we found the canalside Universo Vegano cafe for some delicious and healthy lunch.
+After working up an appetite we found a canalside vegan cafe for a delicious and healthy lunch.

 Buskers – I like to find time to stop and listen to or watch some of the many street artists wherever we visit and I will happily hand over some change to say thank you for the entertainment.
 The street artists of Milan are regulated and are usually high quality artists.